-suggested that it might inspire people to vote who were not otherwise motivated by appeals to patriotism and good government.221 For its part, the Star noted that the law would actually be enforced in 1894, even though it hadn't in prior elections.222 Given the disarray of voter lists, the paper suggested that the only effective way to ensure one didn't have to pay the tax was to register and vote.223
+In the run-up to the April 1894 election, the poll tax arose once again as a reason that eligible voters should register and turn out to vote.
+The Times suggested that it might inspire people to vote who were not otherwise motivated by appeals to patriotism and good government.
+For its part, the Star noted that the law would actually be enforced in 1894, even though it hadn't in prior elections.
+Given the disarray of voter lists, the paper suggested that the only effective way to ensure one didn't have to pay the tax was to register and vote.

 Turnout in 1894 improved on 1892, but did not reach anything close to full turnout.
-Of 31,200 registered voters, 22,158 cast ballots.224 Rather than viewing this as a failure, the Times celebrated the revenue that could be raised by taxing non-voters.225 If "rigidly enforced," the tax might "swell the city exchequer to fully \$25,000... [and] add quite enough to the city budget to place it on a par with that of last year."226 Yet with the case on appeal, the city doesn't seem to have tried to collect.
+Of 31,200 registered voters, 22,158 cast ballots.322 Rather than viewing this as a failure, the Times celebrated the revenue that could be raised by taxing nonvoters.323 If "rigidly enforced," the tax might "swell the city exchequer to fully \$25,000. . . [and] add quite enough to the city budget to place it on a par with that of last year."324 With the case on appeal, the city continued to compile a list of nonvoters, but did not attempt to collect.325